HHS/meshrdf/README.md

 # MeSH® RDF

+***Status:  pre-beta.
+Feedback is welcome, but please bear in mind that the data model is subject to change.***

 This repository contains a set of XSLT files that transform MeSH XML into RDF, and also contains the content for the technical documentation pages, deployed as a set of GitHub pages, at [http://hhs.github.io/meshrdf](http://hhs.github.io/meshrdf).